annitya/roc-completion/readme.md

 Future versions
 ---------------
+- Auto-open dialogue for sub-completion-types.
+    - Invoking completions can only be done in dispatch/read-context.
 - Move to postStartupActivity for fetching completions?
 - inspections: wrong type for setting.
 - Provide references/goto from import { something } from 'config';